amchess/ShashChess/README.md

     Toggle between the NNUE and classical evaluation functions.
 If set to "true", the network parameters must be available to load from file (see also EvalFile), if they are not embedded in the binary.

+### GoldDigger

+_Boolean, Default: False_ If activated, the engine favors depth over the pruning of various selectivity techniques.
+In this way, it can uncover normally hidden possibilities.
+In this mode, it solves many more hard positions, although it loses slightly in absolute game strength.

 ### Persisted learning